Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/index.md

     Amplitude.instance().continueUserActivity(activity: activity)
     ```

-After enabling this function, Amplitude is able to track the `[Amplitude] Deep Link Opened` event with the URL and referrer information.
+After enabling this setting, Amplitude is able to track the `[Amplitude] Deep Link Opened` event with the URL and referrer information.
 Note that you still need to call `continueUserActivity` or `openURL` manually for tracking deep links.

 ### Set user groups